barretov/Incomprehensible-ex/README.md

-# Incomprehensible Extensions
+# Incomprehensible Ex
-Sublime text plugin to view and edit docx and pdf files
+Sublime Text plugin to view or edit incomprehensible files as docx, odt and epub.